magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/xml-manage.md

 <h2 id="layout_markup_bad">Before you start customizing layout</h2>

 Although the layout overriding mechanism provides great customization flexibility, it's possible to use it to add logically irrelevant changes.
-Magento strongly recommends you not make the following changes:
+We strongly recommend that you not make the following changes:

 * Editing system files.
 To ensure stability and secure your customizations from being deleted during upgrade, do not change out-of-the-box Magento module and theme layouts.
 *	Changing a block name or alias.
 Neither the name of a block should not be changed nor the alias of a block remaining in the same parent element.